UNC Logo

 UNC Symbol

-In 1931, UNC merged with Woman’s College of the University of North Carolina and State College of Agriculture and Engineering.
+1931, UNC merged with the Woman’s College of the University of North Carolina and the State College of Agriculture and Engineering.
 The result was the Consolidated University of North Carolina.
-But the full transition to coeducation took place only in 1963.
-Now it is a very large educational structure not only in the region but throughout the country.
+However, the full transition to coeducation took place only in 1963.
+It has a very large educational structure in the region and throughout the country.
 It has more than 550 student organizations in various fields and is the cradle of many outstanding personalities.
 The university also became one of the founders of the Atlantic Coast Conference, which appeared in 1953.

 The most legendary symbol of the University of North Carolina is Old Well.
-This is a small rotunda built in neoclassical style.
-It is used in the emblem of the educational institution and is a tribute to the well from which the water is used to feed the entire school.
-It is now (after the campus sprawl) located in the southern end of the northern block of McCorkle Place and rises between Old West and Old East, the oldest buildings.
+This small dome, built in a neoclassical style, is used as an emblem of the educational institution and as a tribute to the well from which water is used to feed the entire school.
+It is now (after the campus sprawl) located at the southern end of the northern block of McCorkle Place and rises between Old West and Old East, the oldest buildings.

 UNC Seal Logo